Excel-DNA/ExcelDna/Package/ExcelDna.AddIn/readme.txt

 ----------
 * Insert a sample function for your language from the Sample Snippets list below.
   Then press F5 to run Excel and load the add-in, and type into a cell: =HelloDna("your name")
-* By default all Public Shared functions (and functions in a Public Module) will be registered with Excel.
+* By default all Public Shared (public static in C#) functions (and functions in a Public Module) will be registered with Excel.
 * Further configure packing for your library to add additional references by editing the <ProjectName>-Addin.dna file.
-* To get IntelliSense and validation in your .dna files, you can or install the NuGet package ExcelDna.XmlSchemas to add the .xml schema into the local project.
+* To get IntelliSense and validation in your .dna files, you can install the NuGet package ExcelDna.XmlSchemas to add the .xml schema into the local project.
 Alternatively install the Visual Studio .vsix extension ExcelDna.XmlSchemas to add the schema file into Visual Studio.
 Further documentation here: https://github.com/Excel-DNA/ExcelDna/tree/master/Distribution/XmlSchemas/
 * Source code, related projects and samples can be found on GitHub at https://github.com/Excel-DNA.
 * Support questions at all levels are welcome at https://groups.google.com/forum/#!forum/exceldna.